 Ajoke looked at Akanbi with shock.
 “What did you say?”
 She asked as she held on to her son’s hand.

 “You heard me.
 Adejoro is never coming back.
-He is dating someone else who he intends to get married to.”
+He is dating someone else who he plans to get married to.”

 Ajoke shook her head vigorously.
 “No, no, stop lying against my husband.”